 Café at Adele’s When you step inside the beautiful, historic home in which Adele’s resides, you are enveloped in a charming space.
 Open since 1977, the restaurant features talented fourth-generation chef Charlie Abowd.
 You’ll find waffles, crêpes, and more for breakfast; meat from animals that were sustainably raised, humanely treated, and free-range on the lunch and dinner menus.
 Other choices include seafood, steak, pasta, duck, lamb, and more with a focus on organic, sustainable, and local ingredients.
-Breakfast 7:30 – 11:30 a.m. weekdays, 7:30 – 2:30 p.m. weekends.
+Breakfast 8 – 11:30 a.m. weekdays, 8 a.m. – 2:30 p.m. weekends.
 Lunch 11:30 a.m. – 2:30 p.m. daily.
 Dinner 5 – 9 p.m.
-Mon. – Sat. and 4 – 8 p.m.
+Mon. – Sat., 4 – 8 p.m.
 Sun.
-Lounge menu until 10 p.m.
-Fri. and Sat.
-1112 N. Carson St.; 775-882-3353; http://www.Adelesrestaurantandlounge.com.
+Lounge menu until 10 p.m. daily.
+1112 N. Carson St.; 775-882-3353; http://www.Adelesrestaurantandlounge.com

-Pizza Barn A Fallon institution since 1978, the Diedrichsen family-owned restaurant features four different styles of pizza, with the introduction of its new flatbread pizza, a delicious light alternative.
+Pizza Barn A Fallon institution since 1978, the Diedrichsen family-owned restaurant features four styles of pizza, with the introduction of its new flatbread pizza, a delicious, light alternative.
 Each pizza has its own original dough recipe made from scratch and five fresh cheeses blended daily.
 The salad bar carries several homemade dishes.
 Many of the ingredients are from local farms, including grass-fed ground beef from Albaugh Ranch.
-Pizza topping options range from pepperoni to pine nuts, artichoke hearts to zucchini, and are almost endless.
+Pizza topping options range from pepperoni to pine nuts, artichoke hearts to zucchini, providing many choices.
 It’s a popular place to bring the kids and party packages are offered.
 The restaurant is big enough to just hang out with friends in a sports bar atmosphere with nine TVs.
 Enjoy several microbrews on tap, plus wine.
-Credit cards and cash are as welcomed as you are.
 Open daily at 11 a.m.
-1981 W. Williams Ave.; 775-423-7155; http://www.Pizzabarnnevada.com.
+1981 W. Williams Ave.; 775-423-7155; http://www.Pizzabarnnevada.com

 Sorensen’s Country Café Tucked away on the eastern edge of the spectacular Hope Valley is this adorable resort and its full-service restaurant.
 Enjoy specialties such as Mary’s natural chicken with a gremolata topping, fresh and wild fish, New York steak, garden-fresh salads, and homemade desserts such as house-made bread pudding and a wonderful berry cobbler.
 Accompany your meal with a fine wine or beer.
-Breakfast 7:30 – 11 a.m. (until noon on weekends), lunch 11 a.m. – 4 p.m., and dinner 5 – 8:30 p.m.
-14255 Hwy 88; 800-423-9949; 530-694-2203; http://www.Sorensensresort.com.
+Breakfast 7:30 – 11 a.m. (until noon on weekends).
+Lunch 11 a.m. – 4 p.m.
+Dinner 5 – 8:30 p.m.
+14255 Hwy.
+88; 800-423-9949; 530-694-2203; http://www.Sorensensresort.com

 OLYMPIC VALLEY (SQUAW VALLEY)